grote/Transportr/README.md

 If you want to start working on Liberario and if you haven't done already, you should [familiarize yourself with Android development](https://developer.android.com/training/basics/firstapp/index.html) and [set up a development environment](https://developer.android.com/sdk/index.html).

+The next step is to clone the source code repository.
+Please make sure to also clone the git submodules that contain external libraries.

+    $ git submodule init
+    $ git submodule update

-Then, you also need to run the following command to build a required library.
+Then, you also need to run the following command to build the public transport enabler library.

-`./build-pte.sh`
+    $ ./build-pte.sh

+If you don't want to use an IDE like Eclipse, you can build Libeario on the command line as follows.

+    $ ${ANDROID_HOME}/tools/android update project --name Liberario -p .
+    $ ant release

+The resulting unsigned apk file will be found at `bin/Liberario-release-unsigned.apk`.

 ### Adding Support For A New Area ###